eweracs/glyphs-scripts/README.md

 Scripts for Glyphs.
 Beware: Some of these script currently only work on Glyphs 2 and are experimentally being updated for Glyphs 3.
 Use at your own risk.
 Apologies for broken stuff.

 ## Kern On
+### Clean kerning groups
+Removes all occurences of "KO_" in kerning groups.
 ### Copy models to small caps
 Copies uppercase models to smallcaps.
 Support for copying number to small figures etc. in development.
 ### Print Master Models